 Depending on what you plan on reselling, it can be tough to pass some items up.
 Even if it would look perfect in your Etsy store, remind yourself that it’s not for you.
 Don’t pay anything close to what you could resell it for.

-No matter how cool or unique you may think an item is, its value is only in what someone else is willing to pay for it.
-Successful people who resell items usually always have one thing in common: they have no emotional attachment to what they buy to resell.
+No matter how cool or unique you think an item is, its value is only in what someone else is willing to pay for it.
+Successful sellers usually have one thing in common: they have no emotional attachment to what they buy to resell.
 You’ll find out that you are far more minimalist than you’d ever imagined because everything you own has a price.

 5. Don’t Cheat Yourself